Written by Jillian Marques

 Finding an outlet to release your frustrations, that won’t impede doing your job well, is essential to your role and perhaps more importantly, your quality of life.
 One of the biggest stressors that HR professionals have to deal with are terminations, where there is pressure to be unemotional and detached.
 At times we must put the company’s needs over personal feelings, which is why it’s so essential to have something to do or someplace to go to release that stress.
 It just might be the only way to keep yourself sane.

-HR is different every day: curveballs will be thrown and situations will escalate in a thousand different ways.
+HR jobs are different every day: curve balls will be thrown and situations will escalate in a thousand different ways.
 Even if you aren’t prepared, you must wear your resting HR face.
 People trust in you to handle a variety of situations, and to remain objective as difficult obstacles intensify.
 Whether it’s having a conversation about performance management or dealing with egos, it’s important to be consistent in messaging when speaking to individuals at every level of the organization.

 If it’s not obvious by now, I love what I do.
 Every day, every person, every situation is a new and exciting experience that I continue to build a knowledge and passion for.
 Don’t avoid a profession in Human Resources because you’re worried it’ll be hard.
 What job isn’t!?
 And if you’re not in the HR profession, don’t be afraid of us!
 We’re people too.